it-projects-llc/odoo-saas-tools/saas_server_demo/README.rst

  Saas Server Demo
 ==================

-This module implements additional parameters for __openerp__.py so that the modules with these parameters can be demonstrated in automatically generated databases.
+This module introduces additional parameters for __openerp__.py so that modules with these parameters can be demonstrated in automatically generated databases.
-It also controls repositories with these modules.
+It also makes possible to automatically update the modules' Git repositories and restart the Server with command from SaaS Portal after the update so new demo databases would be created with latest updates in the demonstrated modules.

 Contributors
 ------------